Time Quarry (Part 1 of 3) • serial by Clifford D. Simak ♥♥

 To conclude, I felt that this issue was a very weak start to the magazine’s run.
 This opinion, however, is at odds with a couple of people who I have spoken to, and who insist Galaxy was a very big deal from the first issue.6 I don’t think the evidence in this first issue supports that but have a number of theories why this may have seemed so.

-First, apart from F&SF, it was the first magazine to appear in almost a decade.7
+First, it was the first major magazine (except maybe F&SF) to appear in almost a decade.7

 Second, the magazine’s appearance, and that of a well-paying second market apart from Astounding, probably looms larger in the minds of writers who were there at the time and who were tiring of Campbell (anecdotal evidence suggests that he was becoming increasingly dogmatic, and the appearance of the Dianetics article convinced some that he had finally lost the plot).8 Gold also paid significantly more than the competition, at least until they caught up, and his irritating editorial habits (as compared with Campbell’s) were not yet manifest.9